enso-org/enso/doc/design/syntax/syntax.md

 # Enso.
 Simplicity and Correctness

-Enso is an award winning, general purpose, purely functional programming language with a double visual and textual representations.
+Enso is an award winning, general purpose, purely functional programming language with a double visual and textual representations and a very expressive, dependent type system.
 Enso was designed to be easy to use and reason about.
 It was equipped with a novel type system which automatically limits the possible human errors significantly and thus drastically improves the quality of the final solution.
 Enso is intended to be a production language, not a research one, and so, the design avoids including new and untested features in its main development branch.

 From the technical point of view, Enso incorporates many recent innovations in programming language design.
 It provides higher-order functions, strict and